Frequently Asked Questions

 Housing & Food Services Information

 Yes.
 All residence halls have been cleaned and prepared for student arrival.
-Training on public health measures and signs/symptoms of COVID-19 will be provided for all live-in professionals, including residence directors, residence assistants, security personnel, and others in similar roles.
-Residential students will receive specific instructions on cleaning, PPE, and other supplies to bring with them to campus.
+Training on public health measures and signs/symptoms of COVID-19 has been provided to all live-in professionals, including residence directors, residence assistants, security personnel, and others in similar roles.
+Residential students received specific instructions on cleaning, PPE, and other supplies to bring with them to campus.

 Students may choose from a variety of housing options.
 Both single and double occupancy rooms are available.

 Are face masks and face coverings required in the residence halls?

 Yes.
 Personal face coverings are required in all areas outside of a resident’s room.

 Is temperature screening required when entering and exiting residence halls?

 Yes.
 Temperature screening devices are stationed in each residence hall.